waiteb3/revel-swagger/README.md

 ## Contributing
 Contributions are welcome in the form of issues or pull requests.
-Minor changes are fine, but for major changes, please open an empty pull request or raise an issue first.
+Minor changes are fine, but for major changes, please open an empty pull request for discussion or raise an issue first.
 The last thing I want is for you to make a few hundred changes and then get told no.
 Suggestions and civil complaints are also fine in the form of an issue.